ivansenx/CVIMA/README.md

-Un curriculum vitae sencillo, hecho por mí misme.
+Un curriculum vitae sencillo, hecho por y para mí misme.
 Si te gusta, puedes bifurcarlo, pero cambia todo dato personal en el proceso, por favor.

-A simple curriculum vitae made for myself.
+A simple curriculum vitae made by and for myself.
 If you like it, you are free to fork it, but please change every personal data.
 <br><br>
 <a href="cvia.html"> Pulsa aquí / Press here </a>